Sepsis: Anesthesia

 A target tidal volume of 6 mL/kg of predicted body weight (PBW) and a plateau pressure less than 30 cm H2O is recommended for those who require ventilation due to sepsis-induced severe ARDS.
 High positive end expiratory pressure (PEEP) is recommended for moderate to severe ARDS in sepsis as it opens more lung units for oxygen exchange.
 Predicted body weight is calculated based on sex and height, and tools for this are available.
 Recruitment maneuvers may be necessary for severe ARDS by briefly raising the transpulmonary pressure.
 It is recommended that the head of the bed be raised if possible to improve ventilation.
-However, β2 adrenergic receptor agonists are not recommended to treat ARDS because it may reduce survival rates and precipitate abnormal heart rhythms.
-A spontaneous breathing trial using continuous positive airway pressure (CPAP), T piece, or inspiratory pressure augmentation can be helpful in reducing the duration of ventilation.
-Minimizing intermittent or continuous sedation is helpful in reducing the duration of mechanical ventilation.
+However, β2 adrenergic receptor agonists are not recommended to treat ARDS because they may reduce survival rates and precipitate abnormal heart rhythms.
+A spontaneous breathing trial using continuous positive airway pressure (CPAP), T piece, or inspiratory pressure augmentation can help reduce the duration of ventilation.
+Minimizing intermittent or continuous sedation helps reduce the duration of mechanical ventilation.

-General anesthesia is recommended for people with sepsis who require surgical procedures to remove the infective source.
+General anesthesia is recommended for people with sepsis who require surgical procedures to remove the infectious source.
 Usually, inhalational and intravenous anesthetics are used.
 Requirements for anesthetics may be reduced in sepsis.
 Inhalational anesthetics can reduce the level of proinflammatory cytokines, altering leukocyte adhesion and proliferation, inducing apoptosis (cell death) of the lymphocytes, possibly with a toxic effect on mitochondrial function.
 Although etomidate has a minimal effect on the cardiovascular system, it is often not recommended as a medication to help with intubation in this situation due to concerns it may lead to poor adrenal function and an increased risk of death.
 The small amount of evidence there is, however, has not found a change in the risk of death with etomidate.

-Paralytic agents are not suggested for use in sepsis cases in the absence of ARDS, as a growing body of evidence points to reduced durations of mechanical ventilation, ICU and hospital stays.
+Paralytic agents are not suggested for use in sepsis cases in the absence of ARDS, as a growing body of evidence points to reduced durations of mechanical ventilation, ICU, and hospital stays.
 However, paralytic use in ARDS cases remains controversial.
-When appropriately used, paralytics may aid successful mechanical ventilation, however, evidence has also suggested that mechanical ventilation in severe sepsis does not improve oxygen consumption and delivery.
+When appropriately used, paralytics may aid successful mechanical ventilation; however, evidence has also suggested that mechanical ventilation in severe sepsis does not improve oxygen consumption and delivery.

 Source control

 Source control refers to physical interventions to control a focus of infection and reduce conditions favorable to microorganism growth or host defense impairment, such as drainage of pus from an abscess.
-It is one of the oldest procedures for control of infections, giving rise to the Latin phrase Ubi pus, ibi evacua, and remains important despite the emergence of more modern treatments.
+It is one of the oldest procedures for the control of infections, giving rise to the Latin phrase Ubi pus, ibi evacua, and remains important despite the emergence of more modern treatments.